kimju0/PS/README.md

 # acmicpc
-When i solve the problem in "acmicpc" or "programmers", the code will be comitted automatically
+When i solve the problem in "https://www.acmicpc.net/" or "https://programmers.co.kr/", the code will be comitted automatically